garrandall/popular-music-data/tracks/i-still-miss-you-keith-anderson.md

 Talked to myself
 Talked to god
 I prayed like hell
-But i still miss you
+But I still miss you
 I tried sober I tried drinkin'
 I've been strong and I've been weak
 But I still miss you.